anja0440/Beer-Recommender-System/README.md

 # Project Description

-According to latest surveys, the number of breweries worldwide is about 20.000 and most restaurants with specific regional cuisines offer a variety of different beers.
+According to latest surveys, the number of breweries worldwide is about 20.000.
+Even locally, restaurants with specific regional cuisines offer a variety of different beers.

-It is always interesting to taste a new type of beer but there is such a wide range in taste, that you can easily select one which you do not like at all.
+It is always interesting to try a new type of beer but there is such a wide range in taste, that you can easily select one which you do not like at all.

 In case of wine, with some experience, one can judge the taste on origin or grape - but what about hops?
 What can give some indication about similarity of taste, when it is about beer?

 The aim of this Beer-(Re)Commender-System is to provide this indication and a recommendation:
-A web-app, which makes it easier to select a beer for instance from a menu card.
+A web-app, which makes it easier to select the right beer for instance from a menu card.

 # Data